What is Elder Abuse?

 What should you look out for?

-• Unpaid bills, despite having a trusted person allocated to make the payments
+- Unpaid bills, despite having a trusted person responsible for the payments

-• Irregular or unusual patterns on the victim’s account
+- Irregular or unusual patterns on the older person’s account

-• Feeling pressured into being a guarantor to a loan without fully understanding the obligations
+- Feeling pressured into being a guarantor of a loan without fully understanding the obligations

-You can find out more, plus access some really helpful resources developed by the ABA, by viewing the ABA Elder Abuse Fact Sheet and the ABA's video: Protecting Older Australians.
+For further information, you can access helpful resources like the ABA Elder Abuse Fact Sheet and the video, Protecting Older Australians.